PowerShell/Community-Blog/Posts/2021/04/get-live-servers.md

 So you might be tempted to think it simple to test connections to each computer.
 You pipe the output of `Get-ADComputer` to `Test-Connection`, and it just works.
-Sadly, it's not quite so simple:
+Sadly, it's not quite so simple.

+If you try this, here is what you would see:

 ```powershell-console
 PS C:\Foo> Get-ADComputer -Filter * | Test-Connection